BasilTas/collectiveaccess-docker-starter-kit/upgrading.md

-# Upgrading CollectiveAccess, PHP, and MySQL
+# Upgrading CollectiveAccess in Docker

-This document explains how to safely upgrade CollectiveAccess, PHP, MySQL, and related components inside the Docker Starter Kit.
-It covers version compatibility, recommended upgrade paths, and how to rebuild containers without losing data.
+This document explains how to upgrade a CollectiveAccess installation running inside the Docker Starter Kit.
+It covers upgrading Providence, Pawtucket, MySQL, PHP, and the Docker environment itself, while preserving your database, media, and customizations.

-If you are upgrading from an external IIS/Apache installation into Docker, see migration.md.
+The goal is to provide a safe, predictable upgrade workflow that avoids data loss and ensures the new version behaves identically to the old one.

 ---

-## Overview

-Upgrading in Docker is simpler than traditional installations because:

-- the application environment is defined by the Dockerfile
-- the database persists in a volume
-- containers can be rebuilt cleanly
+# 1. What an Upgrade Involves

+Upgrading CollectiveAccess inside Docker requires:

+- replacing CA application files
-- configuration files remain untouched
+- preserving configuration files

-This guide covers upgrades for:

-- CollectiveAccess (Providence + Pawtucket)
-- PHP
+- preserving media
+- preserving custom themes, bundles, and views
-- MySQL
+- keeping the existing MySQL data volume
-- Composer dependencies
-- Docker containers
+- allowing CA to run its internal database migrations

+This workflow is similar to upgrading CA on a traditional server, but simplified by Docker’s reproducibility.

 ---

-# 1. Upgrading CollectiveAccess

-## Step 1 — Download the new CA release

-Download the latest Providence and Pawtucket versions from:

-https://github.com/collectiveaccess (github.com in Bing)
+# 2. Files You MUST Preserve

+These files and directories must be kept during any upgrade:

+ca/setup.php
+ca/post-setup.php
+ca/media/
+ca/app/conf/local/
+ca/themes/ (if custom)
+ca/app/conf/bundles/ (if custom)
+ca/app/views/ (if custom)

+capublic/setup.php
+capublic/post-setup.php
+capublic/app/conf/local/
+capublic/themes/ (if custom)

 Code

+These contain:

+- database credentials
+- URL root overrides
+- media
+- customizations
+- local configuration
+- theme settings

+Do **not** overwrite these during an upgrade.

+---

+# 3. Files You MUST Replace

-Replace the contents of:
+Replace the following with the new version:

-/var/www/html/ca
-/var/www/html/capublic
+ca/app/
+ca/vendor/
+ca/themes/ (default themes only) capublic/app/
+capublic/vendor/
+capublic/themes/ (default themes only)

 Code

-while preserving:
+These contain the CA core codebase.

+---

+# 4. Files You MUST NOT Copy

+Do **not** copy:

+ca/app/tmp/
+ca/app/log/
+capublic/app/tmp/
+capublic/app/log/
+.htaccess
+old Apache/IIS configs
+old PHP configs

+Code

+These are environment‑specific and should be regenerated.

+---

+# 5. Upgrade Workflow

+## Step 1 — Stop the environment

+docker-compose down

+Code

+This preserves the MySQL volume.

+---

+## Step 2 — Replace CA application files

+Extract the new CA version and copy:

+- `app/`
+- `vendor/`
+- default themes

+into:

+collectiveaccess-docker/ca/
+collectiveaccess-docker/capublic/

+Code

+Do **not** overwrite:

 - `setup.php`
 - `post-setup.php`
-- `media/` directory
+- `media/`
-- `app/tmp/` directory
+- `app/conf/local/`
 - custom themes
-- custom views
-- custom configuration files
+- custom bundles/views

 ---

-## Step 2 — Reinstall vendor dependencies
+## Step 3 — Verify the Pawtucket media symlink

 Inside the container:

 docker exec -it ca-app bash
-cd /var/www/html/ca
-composer install

-cd /var/www/html/capublic
-composer install
+ls -l /var/www/html/capublic/media

 Code

-This ensures compatibility with PHP 8.4 and modern CA releases.
+Expected:

+media -> /var/www/html/ca/media

+Code

+If missing:

+rm -rf /var/www/html/capublic/media
+ln -s /var/www/html/ca/media /var/www/html/capublic/media

+Code

 ---

+## Step 4 — Start the environment

+docker-compose up -d

+Code

+---

-## Step 3 — Run database migrations
+## Step 5 — Allow CA to run database migrations

-Providence automatically applies migrations on first load.

 Visit: